-Personalis, Inc. (the "Company") is a provider of advanced genomic tests for precision oncology and personalized testing.
+Personalis, Inc. (the "Company" or "Personalis") is a provider of develops and markets advanced cancer genomic tests and analytics for precision oncology and personalized testing.
 The Company also provides sequencing and data analysis services to support population sequencing initiatives.
-The Company's genomic tests are sold primarily to pharmaceutical companies, biopharmaceutical companies, diagnostics companies, universities, non-profits, and government entities, while services for population sequencing initiatives are sold primarily to government entities.
-The principal markets for the Company's services are in the United States and Europe.
+The Company's genomic Genomic tests are sold primarily to pharmaceutical companies, biopharmaceutical companies, diagnostics companies, clinicians, universities, non-profits, and government entities, while services for population sequencing initiatives are sold primarily to government entities.
+The principal markets for the Company's Company's services are in the United States and Europe.